bg1000/bt_monitor/README.md

     "Timestamp": "2019-12-04 13:50:32.634536"
 }
 ```
-5. Tip: It took me a bit of time to figure out where to place the pi's for best coverage and also what events I wanted to use to trigger home automations.
+5. Tip: It took me a bit of time to figure out where to place the pi's for best coverage and also what events I wanted to use to trigger scans.
 To make testing easier I created an input_boolean that would request a scan for a particular phone and added it to teh UI.
 I then built an automation that was triggered by the input boolean, requested a scan via MQTT and reset the input_boolean.
 Other automations you build can simply set this input boolean to trigger a scan.
 If you later decide you don't want it in the UI and you simply remove it and leave it "behind the scenes".